A C T

-It's important to understand the difference between your composite score and your superscore.
+Understanding the difference between your composite score and your superscore is important.
 Your composite score is the average of four subject scores from one ACT attempt.
 On the other hand, your superscore is calculated by taking the average of your best scores from each subject across multiple test attempts.
-The great thing about a superscore is that it can never be lower than your single composite score, so it's always worth striving for!
+The great thing about a superscore is that it can always be higher than your single composite score, so it’s always worth striving for!

 But what if?